Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: Introduction

-Chapter \ref{se:low-energy} reviews the special K\"ahler geometry of the vectormultiplet moduli spaces $\mv$ of vacua of ${\CalN}=2$ theories.
+Section~\ref{se:low-energy} reviews the special K\"ahler geometry of the vectormultiplet moduli spaces $\mv$ of vacua of ${\CalN}=2$ theories.
 We also recall the relation of $\mv$ to the algebraic integrable systems and the hyperK\"ahler manifolds.
 We give some examples to be used later.

-Chapter \ref{se:limit-shape} introduces our main tool: the limit shape equations, which summarize the microscopic gauge theory calculation leading to the effective low-energy action, i.e. the prepotential ${\pp}$.
+Section~\ref{se:limit-shape} introduces our main tool: the limit shape equations, which summarize the microscopic gauge theory calculation leading to the effective low-energy action, i.e., the prepotential~${\pp}$.

-Chapter \ref{se:limit-shape-sol} presents the solution of the limit shape equation.
-We reformulate the equations as the Riemann-Hilbert problem for the set of functions ${\y} (x)$ and solve it by equating the invariants ${\crf}({\y}(x))$ of the monodromy group, the \emph{iWeyl group} which we attach to every ${\CalN}=2$ gauge theory, to some polynomials $T(x)$.
-In this manner we find an (algebraic) curve ${\CalC}$ and a system of differentials, whose periods give the special coordinates $\ac$ and the derivatives ${\pa}{\pp}/{\pa}{\ac}$ of the prepotential $\pp$.
+Section~\ref{se:limit-shape-sol} presents the solution of the limit shape equation.
+We reformulate the equations as the Riemann--Hilbert problem for the set of functions ${\y} (x)$ and solve it by equating the invariants ${\crf}({\y}(x))$ of the monodromy group, the \emph{iWeyl group} which we attach to every ${\CalN}=2$ gauge theory, to some polynomials $T(x)$.
+In this manner we find an (algebraic) curve ${\CalC}$ and a~system of differentials, whose periods give the special coordinates~$\ac$ and the derivatives~${\pa}{\pp}/{\pa}{\ac}$ of the prepotential $\pp$.